Ejwhite25/FaceMash/README.md

 # FaceMash
 As seen in the movie The Social Network.

+Must have at least PHP 7 installed and running on server/hosting site.

 SETUP GUIDE:
 Im assuming you have some general/basic knowlegde of mysql and hosting.